sovereignbase/.github/profile/README.md

 This includes code, packages, tooling, specifications, and images.

 The intent is to keep the ecosystem usable in open-source and commercial environments.

----

-## Invitation

-Sovereignbase is not trying to build one app.

-It is trying to make it practical to build many apps, clients, viewers, editors, platforms, services, and automations around shared user-owned resources.

-Applications should compete on product quality, UX, reliability, and service.

-Not on captivity.